unl-pal/argv-transformer/README.md

  * suitablePrgms - Directory of repositories containing only java files suitable for analysis (in original directory structure).

 **transform.Main.java**
-Given a directory of suitable java file, this program attempts to transform each file into a compilable benchmark.
+Given a directory of suitable java files, this program attempts to transform each into a compilable benchmark.

 A directory of benchmarks is created, containing the programs that would successfully compile (before or after transformation) in their original directory structure.